kingst/gunrock_web/docs/dcash/api.md

 | to     | (String) the username of the user who recv the transfer |
 | amount | (Int) The amount of the transfer in cents               |

+### GET `/transfers`

+This method returns all transfers for the currently logged in user.
+The return value is identical to the [POST /transfers](#post-transfers) endpoint.

 ### POST `/deposits`

 Uses a credit card to deposit money into your account.
 For testing